-Supervision strategies are taken from the Hampshire County Council Supplementary Employer Guidance and include agreements on ratios, which are never exceeded.
-The ratios and supervision strategies used are dependent on typical risk factors of the group or individuals concerned, the site or location, the leaders present and other factors such as transport and weather.
+Supervision strategies are taken from the Hampshire County Council Supplementary Employer Guidance and include agreements on ratios, which are always at least met.
+The ratios and supervision strategies used are dependent on typical risk factors of the group or individuals concerned, the site or location, the leaders present, any additional SEND needs pupils may have, and other factors such as transport and weather.
 These are agreed as part of the planning process and can be adapted to changing circumstances, as appropriate.